 1. Ginger Boosts Metabolism and Burns Fat

-Ginger is a metabolism boosting substance that may temporarily increase thermogenesis in your body, where your body burns stored up fat to create heat, with beneficial impacts on overall metabolism and fat storage.
+Ginger is a metabolism boosting substance that may temporarily increase thermogenesis in your body, where your body burns stored up fat, with beneficial impacts on overall metabolism and fat storage.
 Research suggests that consuming thermogenic ingredients like ginger may boost your metabolism by up to 5 percent, and increase fat burning by up to 16 percent.

-Ginger may even help counteract the decrease in metabolic rate that often occurs during weight loss.
-This suggests that it may be useful for weight loss.
+Ginger may even help counteract the decrease in metabolic rate, this suggests that it may be useful for weight loss.

 2. Relieves Digestion Related Problems